-In order to become a particle physicist, you need an extensive knowledge of quantum field theory, gauge theory, and the Higgs mechanism.
+In order to become a particle physicist, you need extensive knowledge of the quantum field theory, gauge theory, and the Higgs mechanism.
 This includes comprehension of quantum particles such as electrons, neutrinos, quarks, bosons, and muons.
 Excellence in critical thinking and experimental methods as well as dedication are vital.

 In order to prepare for a career as a particle physicist, you should form a solid scientific and mathematical knowledge base in high school.
 Success in courses dealing with calculus, trigonometry, and statistics are highly recommended for primary education transcripts.